Climbing at Extreme Altitude

 Deterioration becomes increasingly apparent after several nights at 7000m.
 The feeling of tiredness increases and more importantly, appetite falls; even foods that were popular at lower altitudes appear tasteless and unpalatable.
 Weight loss is profound and lethargy also sets in, adding to the difficulties of cooking, which usually takes many hours even in ideal circumstances.
 Sleep becomes intermittent and due to the lack of oxygen, the cold is felt more even in the warmest of sleeping bags.

-The effects of deterioration become increasingly marked after 4 or 5 days and unless trapped by weather it is advisable not to stay much above 7000m for longer periods.
+The effects of deterioration become increasingly marked after four or five days and unless trapped by weather it is advisable not to stay much above 7000m for longer periods.
 Recovery from high altitude deterioration is a gradual process that can only take place at altitudes well below 6000m, so base camp should be below or as near 5000m as possible.

 Any illness at extreme altitude tends to be much more serious than at sea level.
 Sore throats and persistent coughing are common, a product of the dry air and cold, and notoriously difficult to treat - a silk facemask (worn as continuously as possible) helps by warming and moistening the air.
 Any chest infection is potentially dangerous and needs urgent treatment by descent and antibiotics, as it may be impossible to distinguish between an infection and pulmonary oedema.
 A number of illnesses occur as a result of prolonged exposure to extreme altitude.